PokeHunterProject/pogom-updated/README.md

-# Running on a beta implementation of the 0.53 api
+#No longer maintained
+I don't have time to update the scanner every time an API update happens, feel free to send PR's to update this yourself.

-# PoGoMap
+PoGoMap

 The fastest Pokémon Go map available.

+Running on a beta implementation of the 0.53 api

 Heavily using [pgoapi](https://github.com/keyphact/pgoapi).
 Shout-out to the Unknown6 team!